SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

 While this is not a statistically significant sample, the sentiment with what we observed lines up with what we saw during the user walkthroughs.
 Slight difficulties with the expense form resulted in more negative feedback, as well as one user having problems with the expenses page.
 Positive respenses were seen with the customisation options, as user's really liked these features.

+### Discussion of Sentiment Score results
+The sentiment analysis of responses by task provides valuable insights into the user experience with our prototype.
+By utilizing both the Roberta and Vader models, we can compare and contrast the sentiment across various tasks to identify strengths and areas for improvement.

+#### Roberta Model Analysis
+- Negative Responses: The boxplot of negative responses shows variability across tasks.
+Task three, in particular, stands out with a higher median and wider interquartile range (IQR), indicating more frequent and diverse negative feedback.
+Tasks one and two also show some variability, but to a lesser extent.

+- Neutral Responses: The neutral responses exhibit a more consistent distribution across tasks.
+However, tasks one and two have slightly higher median scores compared to other tasks, suggesting that participants had more neutral experiences with these tasks.

+- Positive Responses: Positive responses are generally higher across all tasks, with tasks four and five showing particularly high medians and narrow IQRs.
+This indicates strong positive feedback for these tasks.
+Task one has a lower median and wider IQR, suggesting more varied positive feedback.

+- Overall Responses: When examining the responses by score type, we observe that positive responses dominate, followed by neutral and negative responses.
+This distribution aligns with our expectations and indicates a generally positive user experience.

+#### Vader Model Analysis
+- Negative Responses: Similar to the Roberta model, the Vader model shows that negative responses are relatively low across all tasks, with some variability.
+Task two has a slightly higher median compared to other tasks, indicating more negative feedback.

+- Neutral Responses: Neutral responses are more evenly distributed across tasks, with task one showing a higher median and a wider IQR.
+This suggests that participants had more neutral reactions to task one.

+- Positive Responses: Positive responses are generally high across all tasks, with tasks four and five showing the highest medians and narrow IQRs.
+This indicates that these tasks were well-received by participants.

+- Overall Responses: The distribution by score type shows a clear predominance of positive responses, followed by neutral and negative responses.
+This further supports the overall positive sentiment observed in the Roberta model analysis.

+### Sentiment Results against Usability Goals
+Both the Roberta and Vader models indicate a predominantly positive user experience with our prototype.
+The consistent high positive responses and relatively low negative responses suggest that the prototype is well-received by users.
+The neutral responses also indicate that while there are areas for improvement, users generally did not experience significant issues.
+This meets our initial goal of ensuring that our users largely have a neutral-to-positive experience with our application.

+Conducting this analysis however, we noticed some points of resistance:
+- **Expense form and page:** The expense form and expenses page received more negative feedback, indicating areas that require attention.
+Improving the usability of these features will likely enhance the overall user experience.

+We also noticed some positive areas:
+- **Customisation options:** Customisation options received high praise from users, contributing to the positive responses.
+These features should be retained and potentially expanded.

+### Next Steps
+To build further on these results, we should look at expanding the scope of our testing and the number of tests.
+By increasing the scope, we allow for a broader emotional understanding of users as they navigate the app.
+By increasing the number of tests, we can reduce any potential variabilities, allowing us to have a more accurate view of the application.

 <br>

 ## 3. SUS (System Usability Scale) (Asynchronous/Quantitative/Subjective)